Buckwalter PUD

 CUTTING EDGE TECHNOLOGY

-The vision is to have Buckwalter set the pace for the anticipated technological revolution in the Lowcountry.
-Buckwalter is being designed as a place for the techno mavericks, who will be implementing technologies into the homes and businesses of the region, and for those applying their specialized expertise in cutting edge technologies to their customers worldwide.
 Businesses, consumers, students and residents in Buckwalter will enjoy the advantages of the very best in technology.
-Two of the communities, (i.e. Hampton Hall and Sandy Point) are already providing fiber optic cable to every home.
+Six of the communities, (i.e., three at or surrounded by Buckwalter; Hampton Hall, Hampton Lake and Sandy Point, as well as three nearby; Heritage at New Riverside, Mill Creek, and Palmetto Bluff) are already providing fiber optic cable to every home.
 Indeed, fiber lines will be available throughout the entire PUD.
-The Bluffton School Campus has the region’s first high-tech high school.
-All the students will have access to laptops and high-speed wireless capabilities, assisted by computer proficient instructors.
-The high school is opening in fall 2004 and the K-8 wireless campus is fully operational.
-This K-12 campus is anticipated to become the K-12 technological template for the State of South Carolina.
+The Bluffton School Campus has the region's first Hi-Tech High School.
+All the students have access to laptops and high-speed wireless capabilities assisted by computer proficient instructors.
+With fully-operational wireless capability, this K-12 campus is the technological template for the State of South Carolina.

 In addition to all of this, more announcements positively impacting Buckwalter’s technological environment are anticipated soon.

-©Copyright 2004 Buckwalter Ventures, LLC All Rights Reserved
+©Copyright 2004-2009 Buckwalter Commercial, LLC, All Rights Reserved

 info@buckwaltercommercial.com